quii/Springer-Research/readme.md

 	- Show content type, authors, etc

 # Refactoring required
+- Too much markup being made in tagger.coffee.
+Need to 'tache it up instead
-- DRY the server's socket handler
+- DRY the server's socket handler, move some of it into user?
 - All the routes are in one file called index.coffee, which is stupid and misleading
 - Make the cake file a little more configurable